Pavle Đurišić: Aftermath

 Some of Đurišić's troops escaped and travelled west.
-Some were killed by Partisan forces, who were to the south of their intended withdrawal route west to Slovenia.
+Some were killed by Partisan forces, who were to the south of their intended withdrawal route west to Slovenia. Đurišić's wife and child, as well as wives of two other officers, were captured by the Partisans after the remnants of Đurišić's column were defeated.
 The majority, left without a leader, were integrated into Drljević's Montenegrin National Army and withdrew towards the Austrian border.
 Portions of both groups were later captured in Slovenia by the Partisans.
 About 1,000 of Đurišić's Chetniks crossed into Austria but were forced to return to Yugoslavia, where some were killed by the Partisans near the Yugoslav–Austrian border.
 Most were taken to southern Slovenia, where they were killed and their bodies thrown into deep abysses in the Kočevski Rog area.

 According to Tomasevich, the killing of the Montenegrin Chetniks by the Partisans at Kočevski Rog was an "act of mass terror and brutal political surgery" similar to that carried out by the Chetniks earlier in the war.
 It was partly an act of revenge for the mass terror carried out by the Chetniks against the Partisans and pro-Partisan segments of the population and partly to stop the Chetniks from continuing an armed struggle against the communists, perhaps with Western assistance.
 Less than a quarter of the force that began with Đurišić in Montenegro, and other Chetniks who joined him during the journey north and west, survived.
 A few weeks later, Drljević, who had fled to Austria, was discovered by followers of Đurišić and killed. Đurišić was one of the most able Yugoslav Chetnik leaders; his fighting skills were respected by his allies and opponents.